Lapin0t/phd-manuscript/main/02_games.typ

   allowed at certain points of the game but not at others, dependending on what has been played before.

-Happily, both of these points can be resolved by swapping interaction tree's notion of event with the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
+Happily, both of these points can be resolved by swapping the notion of event from interaction trees, with the notion of game introduced by Paul Levy and Sam Staton~#mcite(<LevyS14>).
 The rest of the chapter is organized as follows.

-- In @sec-levy-staton I reconstruct Paul Levy and Sam Staton's notion of game and of coalgebraic transition system.
+- In @sec-levy-staton, I reconstruct Paul Levy and Sam Staton's notion of game and of coalgebraic transition system.
-- In @sec-itree I introduce _indexed interaction trees_, a novel generalization of interaction trees adapted to the above notion of games.
+- In @sec-itree, I introduce _indexed interaction trees_, a novel generalization of interaction trees adapted to the above notion of games.
 I introduce the definition of their bisimilarity and their general theory, lifted from the non-indexed setting.
-- In @sec-iter I develop upon the theory of iteration operators, providing a novel _eventually guarded iteration_, applicable to the delay monad~#mcite(<Capretta05>), but also to indexed and non-indexed interaction trees.
+- In @sec-iter, I develop upon the theory of iteration operators, providing a novel _eventually guarded iteration_, applicable to the delay monad~#mcite(<Capretta05>), but also to indexed and non-indexed interaction trees.